Even so-called long-life coolants have been known to lose their effectiveness prematurely.

-See your owners manual or call one of our service advisers for more information.
+See your owner’s manual or call one of our service advisors for more information.
 Low and used coolant also causes your vehicle to be less fuel efficient.
 In some cases this can decrease your miles per gallon by up to 10%.
-If your coolant is left unchanged for too long may result in a chemical condition known as electrolysis, this can result in costly repairs or even an engine replacement.
+If your coolant is left unchanged for too long, this may result in a chemical condition known as electrolysis, which can result in costly repairs or even an engine replacement.

-From a safety standpoint an overheated engine won’t pose a problem for other motorists, but could leave you stranded with no warning.
+From a safety standpoint, an overheated engine won’t pose a problem for other motorists, but it could leave you stranded with no warning.
 From an environmental point of view, there is significant impact.
-Because leaking engine coolant is poisonous and could be ingested by children, pets and other animals.
+Leaking engine coolant is poisonous and could be ingested by children, pets and other animals.